-Cancellation of enrollment occurs when a student officially withdraws before the official start date of the program.
+Cancellation of enrollment occurs when a student officially withdraws on or before Day 1 of Instruction.
 For the Fire Academy (FAC), the Pre-Academy Orientation class occurs before the official start date of the Fire Academy program.

-Students must submit a completed Official Withdrawal Form to a Student Services Advisor before the official start date of the program.
-Students who officially withdraw before the official start date of the program will receive a full (100%) refund of tuition and the deposit paid.
+Students must submit a completed Official Withdrawal Form to a Student Services Advisor on or before Day 1 of instruction.
+Students who officially withdraw on or before Day 1 of Instruction will receive a full (100%) refund of tuition paid.
+Tuition charges will be voided from the student's account.